FeNN-DMA: A RISC-V SoC for SNN acceleration: Method

-\subsection{PyFeNN software stack}
+\subsubsection{PyFeNN software stack}

-In our previous work~\citep{aizaz_fenn_2025}, we used the strategies outlined in the previous sections and hand-coded several example SNNs using RISC-V assembly language.
+In our previous work~\citep{aizaz_fenn_2025}, we hand-coded several example SNNs in RISC-V assembly language using the strategies outlined in the previous sections.
 While this was educational, it is not a practical proposition for end-users, so we have developed a new Python-based toolchain which provides APIs for building SNNs, running them on FeNN or our behavioural simulator and interacting with simulations.
 One of the key aims of FeNN is to allow different neuron models to be easily implemented by end-users and, to support this, neuron models are defined in an extended version of the C-like language used in our GeNN SNN simulation library~\citep{Knight2021}.
-In GeNN, this C-like language is \emph{transpiled} into CUDA or C++ to run on standard hardware, but here, we have developed a simple one-pass compiler to generate vectorised FeNN code and extended the type system to support fixed-point types.
+In GeNN, this C-like language is tokenised and then parsed using a recursive descent parser, heavily inspired by the `jlox' implementation described by \citet{nystrom_crafting_2021}.
+The Abstract Syntax Tree~(AST) this parser produces is then type-checked and `pretty-printed' into CUDA or C++ to run on standard hardware.
+In PyFeNN, we have extended the type checker to support fixed-point types and currently use a simple single-pass compiler of the type described by \citet{wirth_compiler_1996} to directly generate vectorised FeNN from the AST.